integreat-io/integreat/README.md

 {
   type: 'SET',
   payload: {
-    type: 'entry',
+    type: 'article',
     data: [
-      { id: 'ent1', $type: 'entry' },
+      { id: '12345', $type: 'article', title: 'First article' },
-      { id: 'ent5', $type: 'entry' }
+      { id: '12346', $type: 'article', title: 'Second article' }
     ]
   }
 }
 ```

-In the example above, the `type` is used to infer the service to send the data
-to.
-You may also provide `service` to make this specific.

-The endpoint will be picked according to the matching properties, unless an
-endpoint id is supplied as an `endpointId` property of `payload`.

 #### `SET_META`

 Set metadata on a service.
-Returned in the `data` property is whatever the
-adapter returns.
-Normal endpoint matching is used, but it's common practice to
-set up an endpoint matching the `SET_META` action.

-The payload should contain the `service` to get metadata for (the service id),
+The payload should contain the `service` to get
-and a `meta` object, with all metadata to set as properties.
+metadata for (the service id), and a `meta` object, with all metadata to set as
+properties.

+Any data coming back from the service, will be provided on `response.data` and
+may be mutated through service endpoint mutations, just as for [`GET`](#get)
+actions.

 Example `SET_META` action: